Seong Gi-hun: Squid Game season 2

 This time around, everyone participates in a vote to stay or leave after every game, receiving an X for those leaving and an O for those staying.
 During the vote, Gi-hun loudly declares that he has participated in the games before, inviting skepticism.
 Gi-hun is then approached by Im Jeong-dae and Thanos about him being in the games and wanting advice to win.
 By a slim majority, the players are made to remain, after Player 001 – Hwang In-ho, the true identity of the Front Man infiltrating the games as a mole to sabotage Gi-hun's plans – votes to stay.
-Numerous players seek out his input for the next game, though Gi-hun is unsure about whether it will be the same game.
+Numerous players seek out his input for the next game, though Gi-hun is unsure about whether it will be the same game, Dalgona.
 When the O team, Im Jeong-dae and In-ho confronts Gi-hun, he earns In-ho's trust after fighting Thanos and Nam-gyu, saving Lee Myung-gi's life.
-In the next game, they are told to form a group of five, with Gi-hun's group consisting of himself, Jung-bae, a former Marine named Kang Dae-ho, a pregnant woman named Kim Jun-hee, and In-ho (calling himself "Oh Young-il").
+In the next game, Jeong-dae and the O Team find out it's a different game, not Dalgona.
+From there, Gi-hun is insulted by everyone who opposes him.
+The players are told to form a group of five, with Gi-hun's group consisting of himself, Jung-bae, a former Marine named Kang Dae-ho, a pregnant woman named Kim Jun-hee, and In-ho (calling himself "Oh Young-il").
 They are made to have their legs tied side-by-side, each tasked with playing one of five games, each completing their game and crossing the finish line.
 Another vote is held, with a noticeable majority of players voting to remain, including Jung-bae, who previously voted to leave.
-They participate in the third game, Mingle, before holding another vote.
-The vote ends up a tie, forcing them to hold a vote the next day.
-After the bathroom fight resulting Thanos's death, Gi-hun realizes that the game intends for the players to kill each other, warning his group to hide during this until the soldiers enter so they can steal their guns and take over the facility.
+They participate in the third game, Mingle, with Gi-hun and his friends allying with Hyun-ju, Jang Geum-ja, Park Yong-sik, Kim Young-mi and Park Gyeong-seok.
+The first round, Seon-nyeo reminds him about the previous games and him being the lone survivor.
+The following of Young-mi's death and the aftermath of Mingle, players proceeded to hold another vote.
+The vote ends up a tie due to players switching sides especially Park Min-su, forcing them to hold a vote the next day.
+After the bathroom fight with the X Team and O Team, resulting Thanos's death, Gi-hun realizes that the game intends for the players to kill each other, warning his group to hide during this until the soldiers enter so they can steal their guns and take over the facility.
+The O team, led by Nam-gyu for the riot, to avenge Thanos, starts the riot and Gi-hun and the others hid as the O and X Team massacres each other.